phelixnmc/nmcontrol/README.md

 set `disable_standard_lookups` to 0 (and make sure there is no semicolon ";" in front)
 optional: set `resolver` to your favorite DNS server if you don't like the Google default ones. (often this is a router IP address, e.g. 192.168.1.1)
 Restart NMControl
+You can test on the command line like this: `nslookup namecoin.org 127.0.0.1` or `nslookup nx.bit 127.0.0.1`.

 ```
 ; service-dns.conf example